 William (1815-1876) and Mary (1816-1910) had six children: Josephine (1837-1907), Lucy (1838-1935), James (1841-1905), Willie (1849-1856), Fannie (1852-1877) and Joseph (1858-1863).
 Of the three youngest, only Fannie lived to adulthood.
 Of the eldest three children, Josephine and James married but neither had children.
 Lucy never married.
 She outlived her siblings by 28 years and her mother by 25.
 After their deaths, Lucy continued to live in the family home, where she died in 1935 at age 97.

 Thanks to a generous inheritance from her father and brother James, and to her own business acumen, Lucy left a sizable estate.
 She directed that the bulk of it be used to establish the William A. Farnsworth Library and Art Museum (now known simply as the Farnsworth Art Museum) as a memorial to her father.
 Lucy also recognized the educational value of the family's house.
 She left instructions that it be maintained with the original furnishings and be kept open to the public.
 Because of Ms. Farnsworth's generosity and foresight, we are fortunate to have an authentic example of an upperclass family home from mid-nineteenth century Rockland.

 The Farnsworth Homestead was placed on the National Register of Historic Places in 1973.

-The Homestead will be open May 29 through October 12, 2014.
+The Homestead is open through October 12, 2014.
 Three tours daily, Thursdays through Sundays.
 Tour start times are 12 p.m., 1 p.m. and 2 p.m.; limited to 10 persons per tour.

 All visitors to the Homestead will be provided a pair of booties (shoe covers).
 No high heels or bare feet are permitted on the tours.
 Please wear comfortable shoes.
 Please note that the Homestead is not wheelchair accessible.